-For instance, if you use your car primarily to shuttle groceries from the store to your fridge and only occasionally for your business, you may not need commercial auto insurance.
+For instance, if you mostly use your car to go grocery shopping and only occasionally for your business, you may not need commercial auto insurance.
 Options like a personal auto policy with limited business coverage or a hired and non-owned auto insurance policy may be right for you.

-The difference between personal and commercial auto insurance
+The difference between personal auto vs. commercial auto insurance

-Personal auto insurance typically covers the owner of the vehicle and perhaps their immediate family members.
-But if a friend borrows your car to pickup doughnuts, they most likely won’t be covered if an accident occurs.
+A personal auto insurance policy typically covers the owner of the vehicle and perhaps their immediate family members.
+If a friend borrows your car to pick up doughnuts, they most likely won’t be covered if an accident occurs.

-Similarly, if an employee uses your business vehicle to go for coffee run, they wouldn’t be covered under a personal auto policy if they got into a fender bender on the way back.
-The spilled tray of double iced caramel macchiatos would not be covered.
-Tragic.
+Similarly, if an employee uses your vehicle to go for a coffee run, they wouldn't be covered under a personal auto policy if they got into a fender bender on the way back.

-Commercial auto insurance covers you, your employees, and occupants of your business-owned vehicles.
+Commercial auto insurance covers you, your employees, and the occupants of your vehicles.

 What's covered with commercial auto insurance?